fqyuu/HealthNet/README.md

 ```bash
 $ python bulid_CPmatrix.py
 ```
 The functions constructing conditional probability matrices, building multi-dependency graph and learning the node embedding are encapsulated in the same script.
-Note that the embedding size can be configured through util.py
+Note that the embedding size of node can be configured through util.py

 ### 2. Perform Healthcare Tasks Using Hierarchical Sequence Model